temporalio/documentation/docs/concepts/workers.md

 ## Workers are external to Temporal Server

-In our tutorials, we show you how to run both the Temporal Server and Worker on the same machine for local development
+In our tutorials, we show you how to run both the Temporal Server and one Worker on the same machine for local development.

 However, a typical production Temporal deployment will have a **fleet** of Workers external to the main Temporal Server cluster.
 These can be independently managed by different developer teams, each registering their own sets of workflows and activities.